opensumi/docs/docs/integrate/universal-integrate-case/custom-readonly-mode.en.md

 ## Overview

-In some special scenarios, the integrator wants to be able to run in read-only mode, such as `sharing` functions, where the person being shared can only read but not write, cannot use certain commands, cannot create and delete files, or other such requirements.
+In some special scenarios, the integrator wants to be able to run in read-only mode, such as `sharing` functions, where the person being shared can only read but not write, can't use certain commands, or create and delete files, or other such requirements.

 Then we can use OpenSumi's custom module capability to achieve read-only mode by disabling certain functions and `Command` commands in the module